 Marmot's own Curly Cervone takes you through the Marmot Halo 4P Tent.

 How to set up your Marmot® Halo 4P

 Select a flat, level and protected site free from sharp rocks, twigs or other objects that could puncture the floor of your tent.
 Avoid pitching your tent in a low spot where water may collect if it rains.

 - Spread the tent out floor side down and loosely stake out the 4 corners of the main tent body using the stake loops.

 - Carefully unfold all poles and begin assembling.
 Make sure all sections are fully joined together.
 Your pole system is connected with the shock cord system for easy assembly.

-- The Halo 4P and 6P have 4 poles.
+- The Halo 4P has 4 poles.
 There are 2 longer poles, which are identical and symmetrical.
 There are 2 shorter poles, which are also identical and symmetrical.

 - Thread one of the longer poles through one of the pole sleeves.
 Repeat with the second long pole and other pole sleeve.
 Once inserted, the poles will make a large X shape, crossing in the middle of the tent.
 Poles should follow the seams of the tent, and the tips will be directed toward the corners.

 - Insert 2 pole tips, one at a time, on one side of the tent into the grommets.
 Repeat with the pole tips on the opposite side of the tent body.